 When the handle is pulled, a signal is sent to the fire alarm control panel.
 If the system is monitored, a message will be sent to the company in charge.
 They in turn will alert the authorities.
 If it is a local alarm only, the authorities won’t be automatically alerted so you’ll need to do this manually.

-You won’t need any specialist training to operate most systems, and they require annual, or six monthly maintenance to keep them in full working order.
+You won’t need any specialist training to operate most systems, and they require annual, or six monthly maintenance to keep fire alarm systems in full working order.

 When are fire alarm pull stations needed?